lostella/lostella.github.io/content/blog/iterative-methods-done-right.md

 or whatever language is preferred: in fact, I would highly encourage you to do so in case you have months (or years) ahead of experimenting with iterative methods.

-*Edit (August 1, 2020):* some snippets were updated to be compatible with more recent versions of Julia (they were tested on Julia 1.4.2).
+*Edit (March 12, 2023):* some snippets were updated to be compatible with more recent versions of Julia (they were tested on Julia 1.8.5).

 ## Iterables in Julia